jeeneo/rootless-viperfx/readme.md

-# Run ViperFx without rooting your Phone (kinda)
+# Run ViperFX without rooting your Phone (kinda)

 ## What this is:
-1. ViperFx on your Android without rooting it or voiding the warranty/bootloader unlocking
+1. ViperFX on your Android without rooting it or voiding the warranty/bootloader unlocking
 2. A rooted virtualized enviorment seperate from your existing Android (using closed source Virtual Master)
 3. Android 7.1 (Android 9/11 wouldn't root or run VFX correctly)